-- "The ILSFA is a state program that provides an incentive for solar PV systemsprojects that serve low-incomeincome-eligible and environmental justice communities." - "If you sign a contract with us, and our application to ILSFA is approved, the PV systemsolar project we install on your roof will be part of the ILSFA Program." - "As a participant in ILSFA, you will attain net savings on your electric bill, based on your current supply rates." (except for dDistributed gGeneration for multifamily, mastermetered buildings) - "The ILSFA Program requires that all participants see value from the energy the solar PV systemproject generates." - "ILSFA participants see value from their solar PV systemproject in different ways, depending on the programproject_and property type, or system project size." - "The ILSFA Program ensures that you will pay fees totaling no more than half of whatever electric bill value you receive (at the time of starting the subscription) through the program." (only for community solar offers)
+- "ILSFA is a state program that provides an incentive for solar projects that serve incomeeligible and environmental justice communities." - "If you sign a contract with us, and our application to ILSFA is approved, the solar project we install on your roof will be part of the ILSFA Program." - "As a participant in ILSFA, you will attain net savings on your electric bill." (except for distributed generation for multifamily, master-metered buildings) - "The ILSFA Program requires that all participants see value from the energy the solar project generates." - "ILSFA participants see value from their solar project in different ways, depending on the project and property type, or project size." - "The ILSFA Program ensures that you will pay fees totaling no more than half of whatever electric bill value you receive (at the time of starting the subscription) through the Program." (only for community solar offers)

-4. Disclosures about Community Solar Offers (both Illinois ShinesABP and ILSFA)
+4. Disclosures about Community Solar Offers (both Illinois Shines and ILSFA)